Top 10 Books

 Year: 2005

 This book absolutely blew my mind.
 Almost every chapter made me stop and think - really think - about history, morality, and the cost of progress.
-Learning about Captain Robert FitzRoy, one of the most underestimated and under-recognized figures from Victorian England, was a revelation.
-He’s been completely overshadowed by his more famous passenger, Charles Darwin, and that injustice upsets me every time I think about it.
-Thompson brings FitzRoy to life with such humanity and detail that you feel his struggles, his brilliance, and his tragedy.
+Captain Robert FitzRoy is one of the most underestimated figures from Victorian England, completely overshadowed by his more famous passenger, Charles Darwin, and that injustice genuinely upsets me.
+Thompson writes him with enough humanity that you feel everything it cost him.
 RIP Captain FitzRoy - you deserved better from history.

 The Blade Itself